mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 ## Reduce the cost of software by simplifying problems so that you can produce simpler solution models

+ * Teams should be rewarded for developing simple solutions that enable business capability at a low cost/overhead
  * Modelling
  * Simplify the problem.
 Change business process to make software dev easy
  * You can get to simple problem by immersing yourself in the problem domain